How to leverage in-store performance to compete with digital retailers

 University of North Carolina published a study in 2015 on retail operations in which the experiment was conducted within a Midwestern Department store through leveraging retail intelligence.
 The conclusion of the study depicted that through effective operations (1 additional employee increase) within the self-service fitting room led to an increase of overall sales per hour by 15.98%.
 Through this study, findings indicate the necessity to compliment observations, intuition and retail data in making decisions to optimize retail store operations.

-People counters identifies opportunities within various timeframes and popular consumer pathways.
+People counters identify opportunities within various timeframes and popular consumer pathways.
 This data also serves as insight for sales teams to achieve higher performance with reliability.
 With this optimization, this solution enables sales representatives to increase their performance and capture every potential sale; hence in the long term becoming more attentive and engaging to over exceed every consumer’s expectations.